scmlewis/eatwise_ai/USER_GUIDE.md

 - Mention sauces and dressings
 - Log as soon as you can remember details
 - For packaged foods, include the brand name

+### Validation & Error Handling

+The app validates common nutrition inputs to prevent incorrect entries.
+When you save a meal:
+- If required nutrition fields are missing or values look implausible (negative numbers, extremely large values), the app will show a validation message and highlight the problematic fields.
+- Correct the highlighted fields and re-submit.
+This prevents bad data from impacting your analytics and streaks.
+- If you see unexpected behavior, check the Help page (❓) or open a GitHub issue with a reproducible example.

 ### Method 2: Photo Recognition 📸